cotarr/irc-hybrid-client/postman/README.md

 The test collections can be imported from the postman folder in the cloned git repository.
 These tests were written using Postman v7.28.0., later used with Postman v8.6.2/

+The "_postman_id" property has been removed from the exported JSON object, because this value changes after inport/export, even if there is no change to the tests.

 # API Documentation

 [cotarr.github.io/irc-hybrid-client/api.html](https://cotarr.github.io/irc-hybrid-client/api.html)